 if your custom container is underutilizing the GPU, but has an unrelated process

-that bring CPU utilization above 60%, Vertex AI will scale up, even
+that raise CPU utilization higher than 60%, Vertex AI will scale up, even

 if this may not have been needed to achieve QPS and latency targets.